larz0/bottom-browser/README.md

 ## How to use

-Click the "bottom" icon in the toolbar to open and close the viewer panel.
-The panel can be resized vertically.
+* Click the "bottom" icon in the toolbar to open and close the panel; the panel can be resized vertically.
+* Bing highlight text by pressing Shift+Cmd+L.

 ## Credits